Sunday, January 3, 2015

 3 basil plants (for pesto and seasoning)

-2 tomatoes-1 Roma type for sauces and 1 slicer type for salads
+2 tomatoes-1 small fruiting and 1 slicer type

 2 sweet pepper plants